What are the Different Types of Drama – And Their Value

 Unlike other forms of literature, drama relies heavily on dialogue.
 Characters communicate with one another through spoken words, and dialogue is essential for character development and plot progression.

-Dialogue is the spoken words of the characters in a drama.
-In drama, dialogue is used to reveal character, advance the plot, and explore themes and ideas.
-Dialogue can be used to create tension and conflict between characters, and it can be used to reveal the motivations and desires of the characters.
-In drama, dialogue is often carefully crafted to create a specific effect, such as humor, irony, or suspense.
+Dialogue is used to reveal character, advance the plot, and explore dramatic themes and ideas.
+It is used to create tension and conflict between characters, and to reveal their motivations and desires.
+Drama dialogue is crafted to create a specific effect, such as humour, irony, or suspense.

 Characters